agranig/pcap2mermaid/README.md

 # pcap2mermaid - Display SIP call flows from PCAP as Mermaid sequence diagrams

-This tool parses a pcap file (e.g. captured by tcpdump) and converts it to a mermaid sequence diagram while filtering unwanted packets.
+This tool parses a pcap file (e.g. captured by tcpdump), extracts SIP packets from it and converts the flow to a mermaid sequence diagram while filtering unwanted packets.

 ![pcap to sequence diagram](https://github.com/agranig/pcap2mermaid/raw/master/doc/pcap-to-seqdia.png "PCAP to Mermaid sequence diagram")

-## Use case
+## Motivation and Use Case

 When documenting SIP call flows, a sequence diagram can greatly improve the understanding of SIP packets going back and forth between involved endpoints.
 However, managing pictures or other binary formats produced by tools like